As COVID-19 vaccine mandates rise, religious exemptions grow

 Anyone interested can get the form signed by a religious leader, or Lahmeyer can sign it himself if the person joins the church and donates.
 He said more than 35,000 people downloaded the form in just three days.

 “We’re not anti-vaxxers.
-We’re just pro-freedom,” Lahymeyer said.
+We’re just pro-freedom,” Lahmeyer said.
 “A lot of these people who have signed … have already taken the vaccine.
 They just don’t think it’s right that somebody else should be forced or lose their job.”

 But obtaining a religious exemption is not as simple as producing a signed form.
 Measles outbreaks in schools over the past decade prompted some states to change their policies.
 Some now require an actual signed affidavit from a religious leader, instead of an online form.
 California got rid of nonmedical exemptions in 2015.